Birth of Saint John the Baptist

 Only the Gospel of Saint Luke tells us the details of John’s birth.
-John’s mom and dad were Elizabeth and Zechariah.
+John’s mother and father were Elizabeth and Zechariah.
 They were beyond the age for having children.
-But Zechariah, a priest who served in the temple in Jerusalem, was told one night by the Archangel Gabriel that Elizabeth would give birth to a boy they must name John.
+But Zechariah, a priest who served in the Temple in Jerusalem, was told one night by the Archangel Gabriel that Elizabeth would give birth to a boy they must name John.
 Zechariah was dumbfounded.
 Literally, when he disbelieved this annunciation, he was rendered speechless until the child’s birth.
 When his speech was finally restored, a torrent of praise gushed out in the canticle known as the Benedictus.
 It is prayed as part of the Breviary every single day at morning prayer by hundreds of thousands of priests and nuns the world over.
 Zechariah’s prayer of praise lives on.

 The celebration of the nativity of John the Baptist is perhaps the oldest liturgical feast day in all Christendom, much older than the Feast of Christmas itself.
 It was at one time celebrated with three distinct Masses—vigil, dawn, and daytime—just like Christmas still is.
-The beheading of John, celebrated on August 29th, is of equally ancient origin.
-The oldest liturgical books even, incredibly, indicate that there was once a liturgical commemoration of the conception of John the Baptist celebrated nine months prior to his birth, on September 24th.
+The beheading of John, celebrated on August 29, is of equally ancient origin.
+The oldest liturgical books even, incredibly, indicate that there was once a liturgical commemoration of the conception of John the Baptist celebrated nine months prior to his birth, on September 24.

 All parents are naturally curious to discover the sex of their child in utero.
-Some allow themselves to be told the sex; others wait in suspense.
+Some allow themselves to be told the sex.
+Others wait in suspense.
 Elizabeth and Zechariah were told by a winged messenger of God Himself that they would have a boy.
-That little boy grew to be a man, a great man, who accepted death rather than swallow his words criticizing the powerful king Herod.
+That little boy grew to be a man, a great man, who accepted death rather than swallow his words criticizing the powerful Herod Antipas.
 John ran ahead of Christ, clearing the ground so that the Lord’s pathway would be clear.
 This forerunner baptized the Christ, preached and prophesied like the Christ, fasted and prayed like the Christ, and died for the truth like the Christ.
 But he did not rise from the dead like the Christ.
 There is only one Easter.
 We rejoice at Saint John the Baptist’s birth, because what followed merits rejoicing.
 We rejoice at his birth, because we rejoice at the great and generous God who intervenes in our lives, who discovers us before we discover Him.